wikporc/Openspace-organizer/README.md

 ## Requirements
 - Python 3.8+
-- pandas - for reading the input csv file and
+- pandas - for reading the input csv file

 ## Usage